10 Large Dog Breeds That Don't Shed

 Giant Schnauzer: While the Giant Schnauzers stand taller (above two feet) and weigh more (55-85 pounds) than most other schnauzers, they are all low shedding.
 They also share the similarities of being intelligent and protective.
 Giant Schnauzers can quickly become your most devoted companion and are considered to be exceptional guard dogs.
 This breed will need stripping and brushing every now and then due to their dense, weather-resistant double coat.
 They also require a moderate amount of exercise each day.
 Giant Schnauzers can sometimes become territorial if they are not socialized properly as a puppy.

 Irish Water Spaniel: Standing at almost exactly two feet, the Irish Water Spaniel typically weighs 45-65 pounds and has a curly-haired waterproof coat and webbed feet.
-Hence the name, this hypoallergenic dog breed loves to be in the water and is an affectionate and playful with others.
+Hence the name, this a big dog that doesn't shed, loves to be in the water, and is an affectionate and playful with others.
 To keep its curls from matting, it is recommended that Irish Water Spaniels be brushed at least once a week.
 While they are mostly low-maintenance and easily trainable, they will require daily attention and exercise to match their energetic and silly demeanor.

 Komondor: Reaching up to almost two and half feet in height, Komondors typically weigh a minimum of 80-100 pounds.
-This big hypoallergenic dog breed has a dense, protective corded coat and keeps the shedding to a minimum.
+This is a great option if you're looking for a big dog that doesn't shed because the Komondor has a dense, protective corded coat and keeps the shedding to a minimum.
 While the Komondor’s coat doesn’t require frequent brushing, they will need recurrent baths and do take a substantial time to dry off completely because of their cords.
 The Komondor originated as a Hungarian livestock guard dog and is a very loyal companion.
 They can be territorial at times however and will need a capable trainer to help socialize with others.

 Peruvian Inca Orchid (Hairless): The Peruvian Inca Orchid can be as small as 10 inches or as tall as two feet and weigh anywhere from 10-55 pounds.
 They also can be hairless or coated, with the hairless suggested for those who have allergies.
 The breed is very low maintenance for grooming but does require lots of exercise as they are full of energy.
 Peruvian Inca Orchids are smart, agile and alert and are loyal and protective of their family.
 Take precaution with large PIOs as other small pets may been seen as prey.